Utah Administrative Code

 (1) observing and monitoring the accreditation process;

-(2) reviewing of subject specific programs to determine if the program meets state standards for licensure in specific areas;
+(2) reviewing subject specific programs to determine if the program meets state standards for licensure in specific areas;

 (4) reviewing licensure candidate files to determine if Board requirements for licensure are followed by the program.